micromata/Merlin/README.md

   * Highlights the cell with validation errors and shows the validation error as comment.
   * Shows the validation errors of each cell of a row in a appended column.
   * The user can fix the validation errors and re-upload the same Excel.
 Merlin will remove the validation errors, highlightings etc.
+* It's fully internationalized (all validation messages and hints will be localized).
+English and German is available.

+###Example
+* See folder __examples__: Test.xlsx is the original Excel file and Test-result*.xls are the result files containing the localized validation errors.

 ## Word templates (docx)
 * Supports the replacement of variables (defined outside, e. g. in Excel or your program code).